 - Marshmallow Dip: old-fashioned Marshmallow Fluff is labeled gluten-free and Smucker’s Marshmallow Topping has no gluten ingredients.

-- Serving board: large serving trays, marble or wooden cutting boards, slate snack boards, decorative storage trays, cake stands, and large platters are all great options.
+- Serving board: large serving trays, custom serving boards from Etsy, marble or wooden cutting boards, slate snack boards, decorative storage trays, cake stands, and large platters are all great options.
 Use what you have!

 - Parchment paper or wax paper: I use this when protecting a wooden board from ingredients that contain moisture or if using a board that is for decorative use and may not food-safe.